1. Miscopying names etc from the text

 One of the most basic mistakes that littéraire students make is miscopying words from the text - especially proper names, which are often unusual words.

 2. Using inappropriate tenses

 When you talk about texts there will be a limited number of tenses that you need to use.
 For the vast majority of the commentary you will only need the present simple.
 Don’t talk about the text in the present continuous or the past simple.

 3. Using “we can”

 Many students have a tendency to punctuate their commentaries (whether written or oral) with French discourse-management strategies.
 One particularly common example of this is the use of “we can” in phrases such as “We can ask ourselves...” or “In the two scenes we can distinguish…” This sounds very unnatural in English.
-There are some simple, elegant ways around this, and using them will impress the examiners:

 Pour accéder à l’ensemble de cet article en version PDF gratuitement, merci de suivre ce lien.